nestjs/docs.nestjs.com/content/techniques/authentication.md

 By importing the same secret used when we signed the JWT, we ensure that the **verify** phase performed by Passport, and the **sign** phase performed in our AuthService, use a common secret.

-Finally, we define the `JwtAuthGuard` class which extends the `AuthGuard` to avoid using magic strings in the codebase.
+Finally, we define the `JwtAuthGuard` class which extends the built-in `AuthGuard`:

 ```typescript
 @@filename(auth/jwt-auth.guard)